-With 34 percent of the population living below the poverty level and with a high rate of HIV/AIDS, Colombia’s most vulnerable communities are severely in need of comprehensive support programs which generate sustainable economic growth and prevent the spread of disease.
+With 34 percent of the population living below the poverty level, Colombia’s most vulnerable communities are severely in need of comprehensive support programs that generate sustainable economic growth and prevent the spread of disease.

 Our work with Women focuses on helping communities promote the rights of women and children and move toward the vision that everyone deserves a life free from violence in a society where they are treated with dignity and respect.
 Only then can communities truly heal and thrive.

 Our work with Children supports and protects kids under six so they reach appropriate health